danlynn/PianobarScrobbler/README.md

 tasks.

 1. Run 'bundle install'
-2. Set the pianobar_scrobbler.rb file to be executable (755)
+2. Make sure the pianobar_scrobbler.rb file is set to be executable (755)
+3. Make sure the pianobar_scrobbler_shell.rb file is set to be executable (755)
-3. Rename pianobar_scrobbler_sample.yml to pianobar_scrobbler.yml then
+4. Rename pianobar_scrobbler_sample.yml to pianobar_scrobbler.yml then
-   update the last.fm credentials and last.fm api keys to match your credentials
+   update the lastfm username and password to match your credentials
-4. Add the following line to pianobar's ~/.config/pianobar/config file: event_command = /some/path/PianobarScrobbler/pianobar_scrobbler.rb
+5. Add the following line to pianobar's ~/.config/pianobar/config file: event_command = /some/path/PianobarScrobbler/pianobar_scrobbler_shell.sh
-5. Restart pianobar
+6. Restart pianobar